JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 ## Packaging custom UE4 environments and AirSim

-if using u4.24, fix this error https://github.com/EpicGames/UnrealEngine/commit/cb388710a7fbe43eaa82a6d8c43b1632f25f6386
+first, if using u4.24, fix this error https://github.com/EpicGames/UnrealEngine/commit/cb388710a7fbe43eaa82a6d8c43b1632f25f6386

 replace 2 files with those provied